Brandon Hopkins' Homepage

 About

 My interest in philosophy has mainly been in formal stuff.
 My M.A. thesis at SFSU was a study of how mathematical language might be seen to "evolve".
 At Davis I've focused mostly on the philosophy of mathematics, logic and the philosophy of logic, and analytic metaphysics.
-Most of my work at Davis has ended up becoming an exercise in formal semantics.
+Most of my work at Davis has ended up becoming an exercise in formal semantics, which is where I usually end up thinking most of the action is.